Big Plans for the Jordan

 Projects like this are not possible without the help of our members and partners.
 We’d like to send a special “thank you” to:

-Friends of the Jordan River, Raven Hill Discovery Center, Charlevoix County Community Foundation, Antrim and Charlevoix County Road Commissions, OHM Advisors (design, permitting applications), Grand Traverse Band of Ottawa & Chippewa Indians, Natural Resources Conservation Service, Michigan Department of Natural Resources, Michigan Department of Environment, Great Lakes and Energy, US Fish & Wildlife Service.
+Friends of the Jordan River, Trout and Salmon Foundation, Raven Hill Discovery Center, Charlevoix County Community Foundation, Antrim and Charlevoix County Road Commissions, OHM Advisors (design, permitting applications), Grand Traverse Band of Ottawa & Chippewa Indians, Natural Resources Conservation Service, Michigan Department of Natural Resources, Michigan Department of Environment, Great Lakes and Energy, US Fish & Wildlife Service.